Berthold Leibinger joined Trumpf in 1961 and became managing director in 1965 following his succession of Christian Trumpf. (Image: Trumpf)

 The group's largest business division, machine tools, increased its sales by 11.3 per cent throughout the year.

-When completed, this EUV lithography system will weight 17 tonnes and comprise 450,000 parts.
+When completed, this EUV lithography system will weigh 17 tonnes and comprise 450,000 parts.
 (Image: Trumpf)

 Germany remains the largest single market for Trumpf, with annual sales having increased by 15.6 per cent to €719 million, followed by China, where sales increased by 13.0 per cent to €457 million, and the United States, where sales increased by 5.4 per cent to €444 million.
 Additionally, for the first time, Italy became the group’s fourth-strongest single market, where year-on-year sales grew by 31.8 per cent to €173 million.